sergio-sastre/AndroidUiTestingUtils/README.md

 In the near future, there are plans to also support, among others:

+1. Enable **framework-agnostic** & **shared screenshot testing** i.e. same test running either on device or on JVM
-1. Reduce snapshot testing flakiness
+2. Reduce snapshot testing flakiness
-2. Folding features
+3. Folding features
-3. Enable Accessibility features
+4. Enable Accessibility features

 ## Sponsors